OpenWebAdvocacy/website/src/pages/walled-gardens.md

 As such, Apple faces little effective competitive pressure to improve the quality of their iOS Safari browser and has incentives to inhibit it from competing with native.
 Thus Apple’s decade long prohibition on competition for Safari on iOS has a compounding anti-competitive effect as companies sink money into non-interoperable native iOS applications instead of Web Apps.

-Even Apple executives appear to be aware only their stranglehold on iOS installation is allowing their 30% tax on revenue, something they can not achieve on Mac OS.
+Even Apple executives appear to be aware only their stranglehold on iOS installation is allowing their 30% tax on revenue, something they can not achieve on macOS.

 > Neither is on the store because they don't have to be.
 They can be on Mac and distribute to users without sharing the revenue with us
 > <cite>[Philip Schiller - Apple Upper Management - On the Mac App Store](https://applescoop.org/story/apple-execs-discuss-why-the-mac-app-store-has-not-been-successful-in-internal-email)</cite>